How to get rid of bad breath caused by garlic

 You can see how such a method wouldn't work.
 It's like an oral-odor arms race, with the garlic and mint smells each trying to top the other.
 When you chew normal mints, no one wins.

 The same is true of herbal or alternative treatments.
 For instance, a newly published study has examined the effects of a special plant extract on garlic breath.
-The plant, called Houttuynia cordata, is a fragrant, edible herb (and something of an unkillable weed) in Japan.
+The plant, called Houttuynia cordata, is a fragrant, edible herb (and something of a strong weed) in Japan.

 So can it get rid of bad breath caused by eating garlic?
 The authors seemed to think so.
 They found that mixing H. cordata with a pungent garlic oil reduced its smell.
 However, they noted that the name of the game wasn't eliminating halitosis; it was merely covering it.
 In their own words, they looked into "the deodorizing activity of...Houttuynia cordata for masking the odor of fresh garlic."